thehackerwithin/berkeley/docs/_posts/2017-02-21-git-github.md

 ### Why is learning git hard?

 -  Vocabulary is not intuitive and is different depending on the system to use it.
+Here is a [cheatsheet for common vocabulary](https://help.github.com/articles/github-glossary/)
 -  Git is a complex with many ways to approach using it.
 -  Git becomes more complex when working on a team, because there must be rules for how to collaborate and these rules differ depending on the team.
 You can learn how a team collaborates usually from a file in the project directory called `CONTRIBUTING.md`.
 Example contributing file: [`CONTRIBUTING.md` file for ggplot2](https://github.com/tidyverse/ggplot2/blob/master/CONTRIBUTING.md)